Where to put Instagrammable style vignettes in your home or business

 Waiting areas are perfect places for a style spot.
 This should be your go-to area, if you’re got one.

-If you have a waiting area in your business, this is the obvious spot to start.
+If you have any natural waiting areas in your business, this is the obvious spot to start.

 This is really effective, as it doesn’t take up any floor space.
 Perfect for commercial spaces, where every centimetre of floor space is valuable.

-You need to leave some empty space in your vignette where there’s nothing going on.
+You need to leave some empty space in your vignette.
+Somewhere with nothing going on visually.

 Too much clutter overwhelms our busy brains.
 That’s why our eyes favour cognitive ease above cognitive load.